|Look at these miniatures! They're so teeny tiny!|

 For those hard to find places we use giant touch screen maps - that come with an English option!
-Michael was convinced that there was a Gelato place here but the guide screen said otherwise.
+M was convinced that there was a Gelato place here but the guide screen said otherwise.
 Good thing, too, because we instead went to a much nicer place to eat!

 Somewhere along the way we stopped off in a Yankee candle store to look for some tealight candles for me and any possible tealight warmers.
-We got some tealight candles but no dice on the warmer.
+We got some tealight candles but no luck on the warmer.

 First, though, the MODELS!!
 I finally got a chance to take some nice pictures of these things that we look at every single time we come to the mall.
 I know, you've seen these before, but have you seen them taken with a fancy shmancy camera?
 NO!
 Because I haven't taken any with my fancy shmancy camera until today!

 This one's for Dad.
-He has a few motorcycles and Michael says this is like one that Dad has, so I figured why not take a picture?
+He has a few motorcycles and M says this is like one that Dad has, so I figured why not take a picture?
 And yes, that is really 160,000W, or about $130.

 These things are so cool to me!
 I don't know why.
 It's not like I could ever use them practically.